The glam was back at the Golden Globes, albeit at a distance

 And they were ready, style wise, as the Globes split hosts, with Amy Poehler at the Beverly Hilton and Tina Fey at the Rainbow Room in New York.

 There was nary a pair of sweats in sight.
+Jason Sudeikis was the glam outlier in a tie-dye hoodie as he picked up an award remotely, saying : “Wow, do I talk now?”

 Regina King’s dog snoozed in the background as she showed off her Louis Vuitton gown in silver and black.
-Amanda Seyfried, from somewhere in the American South, wore a sunny, springy coral Oscar de la Renta with floral adornment, echoing many stars who said they wanted to bring a little joy.
+Amanda Seyfried, in Savannah, Georgia, wore a sunny, springy coral Oscar de la Renta with floral adornment, echoing many stars who said they wanted to bring a little joy.

 “I’ve got my son, who is 5 months old, laying against a pillow in a tux,” Seyfried said during a round of pre-show interviews.

-Cynthia Erivo went for neon green Valentino,and Kaley Cuoco munched pizza in another de la Renta design.
+Cynthia Erivo went for neon green Valentino to present in person, and Kaley Cuoco munched pizza in a de la Renta design.
 Gillian Anderson, alone in Prague, wore a green gown and Julia Garner a two-tone Prada black and white look.
 She didn’t forget the lipstick, a deep red.

-Laverne Cox, in a red, embellished cape-sleeve gown, did something even more unusual: She stood up to chat with reporters for E! and NBC before the show.
+Laverne Cox, in a red, embellished cape-sleeve gown, did something even more unusual: She stood up to chat with reporters on E! and NBC via Zoom before the show.

 “I wanted to feel festive and go for it,” she told NBC.
 “It’s really amazing about this whole Zoom world.
 People can do whatever they want.”